THE FULL FATT SOUND

 We’re starting a choir in Birmingham.

-The Fatt Projects Choir (we will come up with a proper name soon) is going to be a semi-professional* queer choir specialising in performing contemporary and popular music.
-The aim of this choir will be to bring together queer singers (and allies) from across Birmingham with the aim of coming together to make a beautiful collective sound, packed with sexy harmonies and good vibes.
-This is not a community choir (there are already great community choirs in Birmingham and we’re not trying to step on their toes).
+The Full Fatt Sound is a semi-professional* queer choir specialising in performing contemporary and popular music.
+The aim of the choir is to bring together queer singers from across Birmingham to come together and make a beautiful collective sound, packed with sexy harmonies and good vibes.

 Why are we doing this?